MrThearMan/django-admin-data-views/docs/setup.md

 `render_with_item_view` is used to render the data in an item view.
 The view takes an argument `request` and any number or path arguments, and must return a dictionary matching the `ItemContext` TypedDict.

 `ItemLink` is used to add links to the table view's items' views.
-It should be used on the first item in each list.
+It should be used on the items of the first key in the table.
 Additional kwargs can be provided if the item view needs them.